 Knowledge: Extrapolation

-The process of estimating values lying outside the range of given data.
+Extrapolation is the process of estimating values that lie outside of a given range.

 Example